 An AIF can operate as a RAIF, if all the following conditions are met:

-- It is exclusively addressed to Professional and well-informed investors
+- It is exclusively addressed to professional and well-informed investors

-- Is externally managed
+- It is externally managed

 - Its regulatory documents clearly mention that it is under the specific part of the AIF Law